stackhpc/stackhpc-kayobe-config/doc/source/configuration/cephadm.rst

 service specification required by Cephadm to deploy the ingress (haproxy + keepalived pair).

-Not that the ``virtual_ip`` here should be different than the Kolla VIP.
-The choice of subnet will be dependent on your deployment, but should be outside of any other Ceph networks.
+Note that the ``virtual_ip`` here must be different than the Kolla VIP.
+The choice of subnet will be dependent on your deployment, and can be outside of any Ceph networks.

 .. code:: yaml